 What are Freight Marketplaces

-A freight marketplace, or “digital load board”, is a web-based platform that serves as an intermediary between freight carriers and their shipper and broker customers.
+A digital freight marketplace, or “digital load board”, is a web-based platform that serves as an intermediary between freight carriers and their shipper and broker customers.
 They are primarily designed to enable carriers to search, find and book a shipment with a user interface similar to that of the online shopping check-out experience.

 In other words, a freight marketplace enables a carrier to simply log in, enter their search parameters and book the load with no paperwork or time wasted on the phone or shopping for rates.